3024.2 How to Use “Hold” Business Purposes in Expense Reports and Identify Reports on Hold via Reporting

 III.
 Procedure

-Below are the steps for opening a merchant account that uses an EMV chip or swipe machine:
+Below are the steps for opening an internet storefront merchant account:

 1. Complete and submit the Card Merchant ID Request Form.